 The flared temples resemble the shape of butterfly wings

-Suits most face shapes, in particular oval, round and heart-shaped faces
+Suit many face shapes, in particular oval, square and heart-shaped faces

 The enduring charm of the cat-eye